tblair7/playlist_generation/blog.md

 Two days after the fact, I realized that none of my pushes made it to GitHub.
 Additionally, I couldn't find the files that I had worked on and was worried that I had lost my work.
 However, it turns out that the branch and files were still there on my local repository but were hidden.
 After a bit of trouble shooting, I fixed the issue by merging my working branch, Aug26, with the master then pushing to GitHub from there.
 Note that the changes were already committed from the other day.

-git checkout master
+git checkout master\n
-git merge Aug26
+git merge Aug26\n
-git push
+git push\n